Ed McClanahan: Biography

 McClanahan was born in Brooksville, Kentucky on October 5, 1932, to Edward Leroy and Jessie (Poage) McClanahan.
 He attended school there and later in nearby Maysville, Kentucky, where the family relocated in 1948.
 McClanahan attended Washington and Lee University for one year before leaving for Miami University, where he received a B.A. in English in 1955.
 He briefly attended Stanford University's graduate English program during the 1955–1956 academic year, where he studied under Richard Scowcroft and Malcolm Cowley; after failing to acclimate to the program, he received an M.A. in English from the University of Kentucky in 1958.
 From 1958 to 1962, McClanahan taught first-year composition and a creative writing course previously taught by Bernard Malamud as an instructor at Oregon State University.

 He received a Stegner Fellowship in Stanford University's non-degree creative writing program for the 1962–1963 academic year.
 Immediately thereafter, he was selected for a Jones Lectureship by program director Wallace Stegner.
 During his time at Stanford—where he was also known by his hippie moniker "Captain Kentucky"—McClanahan became good friends with fellow program alumni Ken Kesey (through their mutual friendships with Wendell Berry), Gurney Norman, and Robert Stone.
 As an active member of Kesey's band of Merry Pranksters, McClanahan introduced Stone to Kesey's circle.
 His memoir, Famous People I Have Known, humorously recollects many of his Prankster experiences, and Tom Wolfe's bestseller, The Electric Kool-Aid Acid Test, gave it worldwide notoriety.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 McClanahan served as a Jones Lecturer until 1972.
 He later taught at the University of Kentucky (deputizing for Wendell Berry during the 1972–1973 academic year), the University of Montana (1973–1976) and Northern Kentucky University (1979–1980) in a visiting lectureship that was to segue into a tenure-track position.
-Much to his surprise, he was released from his contract "at the last minute" in favor of an affirmative action candidate.
+Much to his surprise, he was released from his contract "at the last minute".
 He credited NKU and the sequence of events with giving him the opportunity to finish the long-gestating The Natural Man, which was completely rewritten from first to third person.

 Following Kesey's death in 2001, McClanahan edited Spit in the Ocean #7: All About Kesey, a collection of stories, poems, and essays about Kesey.
 Spit in the Ocean #7 was the last volume of a literary magazine Kesey himself conceived in 1973 and thereafter sporadically self-published.
 Each Spit in the Ocean volume featured a different theme and editor; the last Kesey-published edition, Spit in the Ocean #6, had been released over 20 years before, in 1981.